oxenfree/Beginner-Python/README.md

 * Bonus: took a zip code as input to scrape different cities in PA

 Read week_6.py from top to bottom.

+## Week 7
+Furthering our weather page scraper
+* Took a state and zip code as input to scrape different cities
+* Output a dictionary with a zip_code key and temp value

+Read week_7.py from top to bottom.